Omer Nishani: Biography

 After convincing Nishani to involve himself in what the Communists termed the Anti-Fascist National Liberation War, Hoxha noted that, "Omer Nishani kept his word and worked in Tirana as a zealous activist of the National Liberation Movement.
 And when the moments required him, the comrades and I talked it over and we thought that he would be valuable in the work of the General Council as a mature, patriotic and cultured man for the work of propaganda, the organization of the state, etc. We sent him word and the doctor left Tirana for the mountains where he stayed until the country was liberated."
 Nishani became a member of the National Liberation Movement upon its formation in September 1942.
 In September 1943 Nishani was made Chairman of the Standing Committee of the National Liberation General Council, and at the Congress of Përmet in May 1944 he was made Chairman of the Anti-Fascist National Liberation Council and in charge of foreign affairs.
 On January 11, 1946 Nishani became Chairman of the Constituent Assembly which on March 16 was transformed into the People's Assembly of the People's Republic of Albania.

 Nishani, who was not a member of the ruling Party of Labour of Albania, served as the first Chairman of the Presidium of the People's Assembly.

 In 1952, his brother, Besim Nishani, was arrested for “propaganda against the people’s government”.
 At the same time, his wife reportedly split with him.
 Some reports cited that this was her desire to separate.
 A 1953 article in the right-wing Paris-Presse newspaper suggested that his wife (who the paper referred to as Israeli) was forced to leave the presidential palace and live under house arrest under suspicion of having connections with reactionary elements and that Nishani himself was virtually a prisoner.

 Officially, Nishani requested to resign on July 24, 1953 for health reasons.
 He was succeeded by Haxhi Lleshi on August 1.

 According to a dossier of the Ministry of Interior of Albania, an autopsy on Nishani's body concluded that he committed suicide, something considered taboo at the time.
-However, later reports suggest that he was shot twice in the chest and questioned the conclusion of suicide.

 In 1988 a compilation of his articles and speeches made during the socialist period was published under the title Për Shqipërinë e popullit.

 He was a distant relative of the seventh President of Albania Bujar Nishani.